A

 The

-front door is much thicker than the interior doors and therefore was
+front door is much thicker than the other interior doors and therefore

 not made with tongue and groove construction but rather from a panel